gruenerBogen/MediaWiki-Mode/README.md

   inside an (un-)ordered list, this inserts a new line together with the notation to continue the list in the new line.
 If there is no list to continue, this beins an unordered list.
+* Copy to paste on wikibooks: <kbd>C-c C-u</kbd>.
+This copies the content of the entire buffer, such that you can paste it on wikibooks.

 # Configuration
 MediaWiki-Mode has the following variables for customisation: